 • If time permits, refrigerate the stock for a few hours or overnight, until you can skim off any fat (schmaltz) that rises to the top.
 We use the schmaltz in the matzo balls, but oil or melted butter could be substituted.

-• Matzo Ball dough: (can be made ahead*).
-In a medium mixing bowl mix eggs and schmaltz/chicken fat (or oil or melted butter) together with a fork.
-Add Matzo Meal, salt, pepper, garlic powder, and onion powder and mix until combined.
+• Matzo Ball Dough: (can be made ahead).
+In a medium mixing bowl, mix eggs and schmaltz/chicken fat (or oil or melted butter) together with a fork.
+Add Matzo Meal, salt, pepper, garlic powder, and onion powder then mix until combined.
 Mix in seltzer water (or broth or water) until well combined.
 Cover bowl and refrigerate for 30 minutes or up to overnight.

 • Form Matzo Balls: Line a baking sheet with parchment paper.
 Scoop matzo mixture into 15 golf-ball sized portions (about 1 1/2-tablespoon size) and gently/loosely roll into balls (don’t densely roll them).
 Place on baking sheet.
 (Tip: wet hands will help keep the batter from sticking to them).